Envrin/apex/docs/training/getting_started.md

 ### Create Package

-Next, we need to create our new package which we will call "comms_portal".
+Next, we need to create our new package which we will call "kycaml".
 You can do this with:

-`php apex.php create_package lending`
+`php apex.php create_package kycaml`

-This will create our new package, including a directory at */src/lending*, which will later contain the bulk of all PHP code for our package.
-There will also be a new */etc/lending* directory, which contains the configuration for our new package.
+This will create our new package, including a directory at */src/kycaml*, which will later contain the bulk of all PHP code for our package.
+There will also be a new */etc/kycaml* directory, which contains the configuration for our new package.

-The file located at */etc/lending/package.php* is the main configuration file for our package.
+The file located at */etc/kycaml/package.php* is the main configuration file for our package.
 Open this file, and you will see a few variables at the top allowing you to define various properties of the package, but we can leave them for now.
 The `__construct()` method within this file is the most important, which is explained in full on the [package.php __construct() Function](../packages_construct.md) page of the documentation.
 This method contains a few arrays, as described below.